 Gaza ceasefire deal in ‘final stages’: Qatar

-Moderators say negotiations are at their ‘closest point’ yet, with expectations of a imminent deal.
+Mediators say negotiations are at their ‘closest point’ yet, with expectations of a imminent deal.

 A ceasefire in the Israel and Hamas war in Gaza is at its “closest point” yet, Qatar has said.

 Negotiations to bring the 15-month conflict to an end are in their final stages, Qatar Ministry of Foreign Affairs spokesperson Majed al-Ansari told a news conference in Doha on Tuesday.
-Qatar, alongside the United States and Egypt, has sought to moderate a deal for many months.
+Qatar, alongside the United States and Egypt, has sought to mediate a deal for many months.

-“A draft agreement has been handed to both Hamas and Israel and major obstacles on key contentious issues between the two sides have been addressed,” Ansari said.
+“A draft agreement has been handed to both Hamas and Israel and major obstacles on key contentious issues between the two sides have been addressed,” al-Ansari said.

 “Current discussions in Doha are focused on finalising the remaining details,” he continued.
 “Today, we are at the closest point ever to having a deal.”